Fr\'echet Quantum Supergroups

-\begin{definition}[flat superspace] We define the flat superspace of (graded) dimension $m|n$ to be $\gR^{m|n}:=(\superA_0)^m\times(\superA_1)^n$.
+\begin{definition}[superspace] The superspace of (graded) dimension $m|n$ is defined as $\gR^{m|n}:=(\superA_0)^m\times(\superA_1)^n$.
 It involves $m$ even (commuting) coordinates and $n$ odd (anticommuting) coordinates in the canonical basis.
 The body map can be applied on each even coordinate and is also denoted by $\gB:\gR^{m|n}\to\gR^m$.

-Moreover, if $m$ is an even number, this superspace can be endowed by the even symplectic structure associated to the matrix $\omega= $ in the canonical basis, with $\omega_0= $. \end{definition}
+Moreover, if $m$ is even, this superspace can be endowed by the even symplectic structure associated to the matrix $\omega= $ of size $(m+n)$ in the canonical basis, with $\omega_0= $ of size $m$. \end{definition}

 The DeWitt topology of $\gR^{m|n}$ can be constructed as follows.
 A subset $U$ of $\gR^{m|n}$ is called open if $\gB U$ is an open subset of $\gR^m$ and $U=\gB^{-1}(\gB U)$, namely $U$ is saturated with nilpotent elements.
 It is of course not a Hausdorff topology.